Ready to find the perfect college degree?

 - nurse leadership and administration

 The knowledge you learn in the classroom matters, but a registered nurse who wants to move into an administration role needs more than theoretical knowledge to succeed.
 Fortunately, experience is often a big part of a nursing leadership degree program.
 Many nurse administration programs require students to complete hundreds of hours of a practicum experience before they graduate.

-Schools are often flexible, allowing students to find placements and complete these hours at locations that are geographically close to their homes – or even at clinical settings where they currently work.
+Schools are often flexible, allowing students to find placements and complete these hours at locations close to their homes – or even at clinical settings where they currently work.
 This flexibility is particularly important for online students, who may live halfway across the country from the physical campus of the school where they’re studying.

-Of course, there are different kinds of career advancement for nurses, just as there are different kinds of advanced educations available to them.
+Of course, there are different kinds of career advancement for nurses, just as there are different kinds of advanced education available to them.
 If you aspire to a different role in nursing, like nurse educator or advanced practice nurse, then a different educational path might be right for you.
-However, with a master’s degree in nurse leadership or a related field, a registered nurse can move into an administrative role confidently, equipped with the skill that are necessary for success.
+However, with a master’s degree in nurse leadership or a related field, a registered nurse can move into an administrative role confidently, equipped with the skills that are necessary for success.

 - 20 Most Affordable Online Master’s In Nursing Leadership and Nurse Administration

 - What is the Best Degree Path to Becoming a Nurse?

 - What is the Employment Outlook for Nurse Educators?

 - What Do You Study in a Nurse Administration Degree Program?

 - What Careers Can You Get with a Nurse Administration Degree?